jhongover9000/alternate-realities/docs/index.md

 It wasn't a complete disaster like last project, but there were still times when I felt that things were out of my control and I didn't know how to properly implement something and ended up compromising.
 I think there's going to be a lot of this kind of thing happening from now on.
 I suppose it's better than having *literally no idea what's going on*, though.

-In any case, I have to say it again (since I said I would): ain't doin' this again.
+There were so many unexpected bugs and each time they triggered I would have a moment of thinking "what am I doing".
+And so I can say for a second time, I ain't doin' this again.
+See you next project.